 - The taxi or minicab crashing after the driver has been forced to take evasive manoeuvres to avoid the actions of another vehicle.

 - Collision with some static object that has been left in a place where it is causing an obstacle.

-If you are unlucky enough to be the victim of an accident whilst riding in a taxi, minicab or ride-sharing service, then it is vital that you capture all of the key facts right away, and take certain actions to ensure that the driver knows you were injured.
+If you are unlucky enough to be the victim of an accident whilst riding in a taxi, minicab or ride-sharing service, then you must capture all of the key facts right away and take certain actions to ensure that the driver knows you were injured.

 We recommend the following actions to give any taxi accident claims the best chances of success:

 - Make sure your driver knows that you have suffered an injury as a result of the accident.

 - Take down the name, address, telephone number, car registration details and, if possible, the license number of the driver.